Important Pilot Transfer Arrangements And SOLAS Requirements For Ships

-It is therefore very important that the embarkation/disembarkation of pilots is closely monitored by a responsible officer, ensuring that SOLAS requirements are observed.
+It is therefore very important that the embarkation/disembarkation of pilots is closely monitored by a responsible officer, ensuring that SOLAS and SOLAS VGM requirements are observed.

-Pilot boarding arrangements generally consists of a pilot ladder and in case of excessive freeboard (greater than 9 m), combination ladder (a combination of the pilot ladder and accommodation ladder).
+Pilot boarding arrangements generally consists of a pilot ladder and in case of excessive freeboard (greater than 9 m), a combination ladder (a combination of the pilot ladder and accommodation ladder).
 The pilot normally boards on the lee side of the ship.
-Therefore pilot ladder and accommodation ladder should be ready for use on either side of the ship.
+Therefore, the pilot ladder and accommodation ladder should be ready for use on either side of the ship.

 Following are the specifications required for boarding arrangements for pilots in accordance with SOLAS:

-1. Rigging of pilot ladders for freeboards of 9 meters or less:
+Rigging of pilot ladders for freeboards of 9 meters or less

 - The steps should be horizontal and should rest firmly against the ship’s side